hyperledger-labs/blockchain-explorer/docs/source/CONTRIBUTING.rst

 Please use the search functionality to ensure that the bug/feature request you are trying to file does not exist already.
 If it exists, you can always add additional information to the JIRA issue in the comments sections and start watching for updates.
 All the issue here will be added to our backlog and prioritized in the upcoming sprints.
-You can contact the developers for any general problems or questions on `Hyperledger Explorer Chat <https://chat.hyperledger.org/channel/hyperledger-explorer>`__.
+You can contact the developers for any general problems or questions on `Discord <https://discord.com/channels/905194001349627914/941483844308185138>`__. `Please join our discord server first <https://discord.gg/hyperledger>`__.

 Communications
 --------------

-We use `RocketChat <https://chat.hyperledger.org/channel/hyperledger-explorer>`__ for communication and Zoom meeting™ for screen sharing between developers.
+We use `Discord <https://discord.com/channels/905194001349627914/941483844308185138>`__. `Please join our discord server first <https://discord.gg/hyperledger>`__.  for communication and Zoom meeting™ for screen sharing between developers.
 Our development planning and prioritization is done in `JIRA <https://jira.hyperledger.org/secure/RapidBoard.jspa?rapidView=155&view=planning>`__, and we take longer running discussions/decisions to the `mailing